 (An 1878 woodcut of part of the crypt by Alois Greil; Wien Museum Inv.-Nr.
 W 2650; excerpt reproduced with permission under the terms of the CC0 licence)

-Elisabeth was assassinated by an anarchist in Switzerland, while Rudolph’s death saw the succession pass to Franz Joseph’s nephew, Franz Ferdinand (whose own assassination in Sarajevo sparked the first World War; see the car he was in at the Heeresgeschichtliches Museum).
+An anarchist assassinated Elisabeth in Switzerland, while Rudolph’s death saw the succession pass to Franz Joseph’s nephew, Franz Ferdinand (whose own assassination in Sarajevo sparked the first World War; see the car he was in at the Heeresgeschichtliches Museum).

 No excessive ornamentation graces the last resting place of Franz Joseph and his family, but you’ll almost certainly find flowers left by well-wishers.

-Curiously, flowers were also left at another coffin on my visit: Marie Louise, second wife of Napoleon.
+Curiously, I found unexpected flowers left at another coffin on my visit: Marie Louise, second wife of Napoleon.

 Tickets & visitor tips

-You might want to buy an English guide and map, too.
-The crypt has no significant information displays inside (though it’s been a while since I visited), just the names of the dead inscribed next to their coffin or on a stone board on a wall.
+Inside, you might want to buy an English guide and map.
+The crypt has no significant information displays (though it’s been a while since I visited), just the names of the dead inscribed next to their coffin or on a stone board on a wall.

 This is, after all, not a tourist attraction as such, but a burial place that allows visitors.